ddhaiby/Cyber2D/README.md

 ![image](https://user-images.githubusercontent.com/72042952/171312315-c9cd3fe9-c717-4675-9572-a9c4b45dad9d.png)

-If you are not familiar with git, I suggest you to install _TortoiseGit_ which is a convenient software to use.
-In the next steps, I will use this software to show you how to save and send your updates of the project. https://tortoisegit.org/download/
+If you are not familiar with git, I suggest you to install _TortoiseGit_ which is a convenient software to use. https://tortoisegit.org/download/

 ![image](https://user-images.githubusercontent.com/72042952/171312447-43432d00-4114-4e43-8082-47960f741e89.png)